 Applications are reviewed as they are received.
 Awards are typically made within 2-3 weeks of application receipt.
-Submission by March 15 increases the chance that aid will still be available for Fall enrollment.
+Submission by February 15 increases the chance that aid will be available for Fall enrollment.

 Once the student has made the decision to enroll at Landmark College, an enrollment deposit should be sent within two weeks of awarding.
 The award letter should be returned to the Financial Aid Office identifying which aid offers are being accepted.
 Additional forms may also be required.
 Students must re-apply for financial aid each year.
 Awards received may change from year to year as information about the student’s financial situation may change.

 - What is the FAFSA and how do you fill it out?

 - What is the dependency status of my student and why is it useful?